What is GameMaker Studio 2?

 No, YoYo Games does not require you to pay royalties.
 Your game is your property and YoYo Games does not take a cut from your profits.

 Where can I get support/help?

-Trial users, or anyone wanting coding help and advice, can get assistance from the GameMaker Community forums.
+Anyone wanting coding help and advice can get assistance at any time from the GameMaker Community forums.
 Please note we do not offer coding/design support on the Helpdesk or bug-reporting facilities - you will be asked to make yourself a GMC thread and ask there.

-Of course, you can see our various installation and platform setup guides right here on the Helpdesk.
+Of course, whenever you need them you can see our various installation and platform setup guides right here on the Helpdesk.

 If you believe you have identified a GameMaker bug (not one in your own code!), then please Report a Bug.
 You can find this link on the Help menu inside GMS also.